-An undergraduate student with a cumulative GPA of less than 2.00 at the end of their first semester at the university (fall or spring) is considered to be on academic warning during their second term.
+An undergraduate student with a cumulative GPA lower than 2.00 at the end of their first semester at the university (fall or spring) is considered to be on academic warning during their second term.
 If a student on academic warning does not achieve the minimum GPA standard of 2.00 at the end of the warning period in the second term, the student is placed on probation for the following term.

 Whether a student's status is academic warning or probation, the student must meet with an academic advisor to discuss academic success strategies for the subsequent semester and develop a success plan for returning to academic good standing.

-The College of Global Futures Student Services Center supports students’ achievement of their personal, educational, cultural and career goals while becoming self-directed, lifelong learners.
+The College of Global Futures Student Services Center supports students' achievement of their personal, educational, cultural and career goals, while becoming self-directed, lifelong learners.
 The college encourages students to meet with an advisor at least once a semester and requires that students meet with an advisor at certain points during their academic career:

 - prior to the first semester: all newly admitted students